Michel Duval

-Michel Duval (born Michel Dussauge, February 10, 1994) is a Mexican actor, singer, songwriter, composer and model, who is best known for portraying Salvador Acero in Telemundo's Senora Acero.
+Michel Duval (born Michel Maya Dussauge, February 10, 1994) is a Mexican actor, singer, songwriter, composer and model, who is best known for portraying Salvador Acero in Telemundo's Senora Acero.

 Early life

 Michel Duval was born on February 10, 1994, with the name of Michel Dussauge.
 He is the son of actress and comedian Consuelo Duval.
 He started acting at a very young age, and during that time, he discovered that his passion was art.
 He studied at Televisa's Centro de Educación Artística (CEA) and he also went for a time to the American Academy of Dramatic Arts.
 After appearing in Atrévete a soñar, Duval made his debut in the telenovela Lo imperdonable (2015).
 He also made brief appearances in various shows in Mexico.
 He got a role in the MTV Latin America series Último año where he played Miguel Angel Valdez in the pilot episode.
 After the success of Último año, he decided to move to Los Angeles, California to pursue a new career where he studied acting and was able to start a musical career.
 In theater, he acted in Romeo and Juliet and Pericles in New York City.
 Duval's best work to date was the major role of Salvador Acero, the son of Sara Aguilar, in the hit Telemundo action drama Señora Acero (2015–2018), starring Blanca Soto and Carolina Miranda.
 In late 2018, he starred on Syfy's Deadly Class, which aired from January to March 2019.
 He has also shared credits with his mother Consuelo Duval in the 2020 comedy-drama Herederos por accidente, alongside Maite Perroni and Cuca Escribano.

 In 2021, he was cast as Andy Cruz in Telemundo's romantic comedy Parientes a la fuerza, with Bárbara de Regil, Guy Ecker and Carmen Aub.
 Later on, Duval reunites with Señora Acero co-star Oka Giner in Televisa's Marea de pasiones (2024), alongside Matías Novoa.